metricationmatters/research/proposals/AreaAndVolume.md

 Solution
 ========

-I would not deprecate the current usage but relegate the current square meter and "cubic meter" to an "accurate description".
+I would deprecate but not abolish the current usage but call the current "square meter" and "cubic meter" an "accurate description.

-I propose to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
+I propose to give the "square meter" and the "cubic meter" a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
 Giving those units a name would allow correct number and prefixes to be used with the unit name.